 Likelihood of Recommending UIUC

 When compared to other universities, accepts and declines rank our academics very well.
-86% of accepts and 69% of declines say UIUC’s level of education is better than other universities.
-Campus life and graduate preparedness are also viewed as better by accepts and declines, while safety is viewed better by accepts and about the same as other universities by declines.
+86% of accepts and 67% of declines say UIUC’s level of education is better than other universities.
+Other aspects of UIUC, including graduate success, campus life, and safety, are viewed better by accepts and about the same as other universities by declines.

 Level of Education at UIUC vs. Other Universities